MisansProducts/MisansProducts/git notes.md

 Be aware that on Windows OS, as long as a file has 2 or more lines, it can be saved as a LF end of line sequence.
 If a file has only 1 line - even if it is saved as a LF EOL sequence - upon reopening the file, it will take on the CRLF EOL sequence.
 I discovered this when my .gitignore files kept reverting back to CRLF EOL sequence.
 If a file is 1 line long, then add an extra empty line.

 Microsoft Visual Studio Code misspells multi-line pastes the first time through the Git Bash terminal.
 I need to experiment with this.

+### GitHub Notes

+To view all comments on other issues, type `is:issue commenter:MisansProducts` in the search box for `https://github.com/issues` page.